damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-In order to be able to get the phenomenon shown in the example above, the Background object with many methods was created (objects/Background.js):
+In order to be able to get the phenomenon shown in the example above, the Background object with many methods was created:

 ```
+//objects/Background.js file:

 class Background {
   constructor() {
     this.canvas = document.getElementById(elements.canvas)